 Basic Knife Safety Rules to Teach Your Kids

-Start with washing hands and the food to be cut, as well as a clean knife, cutting board, and work space.
+- Clean first, and clear a space to cut food.
+Start with washing hands and the food to be cut, as well as a clean knife, cutting board, and a work space cleared of clutter.

 This photo does not show the correct ‘C’ shape kids should be using.
 Having the fingers tucked in helps prevent them from getting cut.

+- Use sharp knives.
 When the time comes to graduate to a paring knife then a chef’s knife, make sure that you are providing a sharp knife.
 A sharp knife cuts through food easily.
-A dull knife will not cut through food easily and requires much more effort to use, causing frustration.
-Also, a dull knife can slip off of a food to be cut, though the knife is still sharp enough to cut a hand.
+A dull knife will not cut through food easily and requires much more effort to use, causing frustration and potentially slips.

-When you have time to not rush them!
+- Cook with kids.
+Choose a time to cook alongside your kids when you’re not rushed.
 I recently had so much fun in the kitchen with my 9 and 7 year olds.
 I had never asked them to help with asparagus, so getting to wash, break, then cut it was an adventure to them.
 Since my 9 year old has never been very interested in working in the kitchen, we haven’t worked on her knife skills much.
 So I sat with her and her brother while they chopped.
 Demonstrating and making sure that it was done safely.
 It added time to the process, but we accommodated this by making sure we had plenty of time and by starting early so that dinner could still be ready on time.